gDelgado14/voting_app_tutorial/README.md

 4 - load to EC2 or Google cloud instance

-5 - look at cire_spec vote function tests, and see whether you can refactor the `vote` function to use the `fromJS` function
+5 - look at core_spec vote function tests, and see whether you can refactor the `vote` function to use the `fromJS` function